ElPerenza/VSCode-serz/README.md

 # RailWorks Serz integration for Visual Studio Code

-This is an extension that integrates the serz.exe utility from the game Train Simulator Classic (also known as RailWorks) into Visual Studio Code, to convert the game `.bin` files to `.xml` and vice versa directly from within the editor.
+This is an extension that integrates the serz.exe utility from the game Train Simulator Classic (also known as RailWorks) into Visual Studio Code, to convert the game `.bin` (and other related file types) files to `.xml` and vice versa directly from within the editor.

 This extension is intended as a replacement for the .bin editing capabilities of the now-defunct TS-Tools program, while also being much faster and more user freindly thanks to Visual Studio Code's superior code editing and Search and Replace features.